Ron Greenwood: Life after football

-After his career in football Greenwood was a regular analyst on BBC Radio.
-He died of a heart attack on the morning on 9 February 2006, aged 84, after a long struggle with Alzheimer's disease.
+After his career in football, Greenwood was a regular analyst on BBC Radio.
+He died of a heart attack on the morning on 9 February 2006, aged 84, after living with Alzheimer's disease for some time.
 When West Ham played Birmingham City in a Premier League fixture on 13 February 2006, a one-minute silence was held in Greenwood's memory.
 West Ham won the game 3–0.

 The Town Council of Loughton, where Greenwood lived during his time as West Ham manager, erected a blue plaque to his memory on one of his former houses in the town, 22 Brooklyn Avenue: this was unveiled by Sir Trevor Brooking and the Town Mayor, Chris Pond on 28 October 2008.
 The Heritage Foundation charity erected a blue plaque in Greenwood's memory at West Ham's Upton Park, which was unveiled by his family on 21 January 2007.

 Greenwood was inducted into the English Football Hall of Fame in 2006, recognising his achievements as a manager in the English game.
 He is also a member of the FA and LMA Halls of Fame.
 He was survived by his widow, Lucy.
 He is buried in the Town Cemetery at Sudbury in Suffolk.